Home / packaging / symbols

 • Outer cartons and pallets use large‑format ISO shipping icons.
 For example, fragile or keep‑dry marks.
 Freight teams apply these during carton conversion.

 • Labels and applied stickers add route‑specific information for recycling programs.
-Sustainability staff apply these when substrates change or when local routing rules shift.
+Sustainability staff applies these when substrates change or when local routing rules shift.

 What is the Correct Way to Interpret Packaging Symbols?